square/protob/README.md

 You only specify the package if the field is an extension field.

-The following methods are package aware and must include the package name if extension fields are being accessed.
+The following methods are package-aware and must include the package name if extension fields are being accessed.

-* setf - set values on fields. setf(value, fieldName, packageName)
+* `setf` - set values on fields. setf(value, fieldName, packageName)
-* getf - get values from fields. getf(fieldName, packageName)
+* `getf` - get values from fields. getf(fieldName, packageName)
-* getProtoField - get a field definition. getProtoField(fieldName, packageName)
+* `getProtoField` - get a field definition. getProtoField(fieldName, packageName)
-* enumValue - get an enum value. enumValue(fieldName, packageName)
+* `enumValue` - get an enum value. enumValue(fieldName, packageName)
-* enumName - get an enum name. enumName(fieldName, packageName)
+* `enumName` - get an enum name. enumName(fieldName, packageName)

 ## Services